piku/piku/README.md

 * `git push paas master` your code
 * `piku` determines the runtime and installs the dependencies for your app (building whatever's required)
     * For Python, it segregates each app's dependencies into a `virtualenv`
+    * For Go, it defines a separate `GOPATH` for each app
 *  It then looks at a `Procfile` and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager

 Later on, I intend to do fancier `dokku`-like stuff like reconfiguring `nginx`, but a twist I'm planning on doing is having one `piku` machine act as a build box and deploy the finished product to another.